JongKI-PARK/algorithm/Chapter22/README.md

 *Observation*
 * The total running time of BFS is $O(V + E)$ because it cannot reach to unconnected nodes starting from vertex $s$.
 In other words, in the case of BFS, it may not be possible to reach all nodes in the graph unless all nodes in the graph are connected to each other.
 * The enqueue order follows the (arbitrary) order in the graph's adjacency list, but after enqueue it is fifo order.
 * In BFS, the distance values of the nodes in the queue are at most two.
-(It cannot be more than three.)
+(It cannot be more than three.) -> proof in Lemma 22.3

+Lemma 22.3(Proof by induction)

 <br>